rtldg/forksyncer/README.md

-fork syncing script
+## fork syncing scripts
 create a github Personal Access Token at https://github.com/settings/tokens with all permissions for "repo" and then use that token as `GH_ACCESS_TOKEN=token python3 forksyncer.py`

-this will probably start a lot of annoying workflow shit... there's no api call afaik to disable workflows on a repo so you probably want to fork the repo AND THEN disable actions on the repo... https://github.com/EXAMPLE/REPO/settings/actions AND THEN run the script...
+these syncers will probably start a lot of annoying workflow shit... there's no api call afaik to disable workflows on a repo so you probably want to fork the repo AND THEN disable actions on the repo... https://github.com/EXAMPLE/REPO/settings/actions AND THEN run the script...

+## v1
+a fork syncer that only uses the github api

 example:
 ```
-$ python3 forksyncer.py
+$ GH_ACCESS_TOKEN=asdf python3 forksyncer.py
 Emu-Docs syncing master. commits AHEAD by: 29. moving to master_20210224_204839
 FormatMii syncing master. commits AHEAD by: 1. moving to master_20210224_204849
 NTRViewer syncing master. commits AHEAD by: 16. moving to master_20210224_204954